FarronF/limerick-council-meetings/meetings/2024/04/18-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Meeting of the Municipal District of Cappamore-Kilmallock - 21st March 2024.md

 Taking in Charge Section has a multi-annual work programme and from there we devise an

 annual work programme.
+From the 2023 work programme we have two estates (Cluain
+---
-From the 2023 work programme we have two estates (Cluain--- Foinse & Castle Court) which will be coming before the Members to be taken in charge in
+Foinse & Castle Court) which will be coming before the Members to be taken in charge in

 the coming months.
 Our 2024 work programme has two estates which we are currently